 If you tend to forget to water your plants, this is one of the best indoor trees for you.

 The Ponytail Palm is a slow-growing indoor tree, so make sure to buy one that already has a decent heigh.
+It also makes one of the best office plants to consider for its quirky, cool looks.

 Light Requirements